Junazidomi/Data-Science/Data-Science-prediction-projects/HR_Analysis/README.md

 2. After identifying missing data in the dataset, there is no missing data

-3. After identifying duplicate data in the dataset, 3008 rows
+3. After identifying duplicate data in the dataset, 3008 rows were found to be potential duplicates, necessitating futher action to address the issue

+4. After identifying outliers, no outliers were found in the dataset.

 ### EDA